Super Bowl XXXVI: Playoffs

+Host selection process

+NFL owners voted to award Super Bowl XXXVI to New Orleans during their October 28, 1998 meeting in Kansas City, Missouri.
+Two cities made presentations, the other being San Diego (Qualcomm Stadium).
+San Francisco (Candlestick Park) had planned to pursue XXXVI, but due to logistical complications, withdrew themselves from consideration, and switched their proposal to XXXVII.
+With only two choices, the league set up a two-round voting system.
+A city would win if they received 3/4 of the vote during the first round.
+If neither city won during the first round, the second round would revert to a simple majority.
+New Orleans won on the second ballot over San Diego in what was described as a "close vote".
+This was the ninth time that New Orleans hosted the game, and fifth time it would be played in the Superdome.

+Immediately after the vote, NFL commissioner Paul Tagliabue made an unexpected and largely unprecedented announcement that San Diego was the favorite to host the next available Super Bowl.
+With San Francisco tentatively scheduled to host XXXVII in 2003, San Diego was thought likely to host XXXVIII in 2004.
+However, the league took XXXVII away from San Francisco after plans for a new stadium fell through, and the 2003 game ultimately went to San Diego.

 Effect of the September 11, 2001, attacks

-New Orleans had been preparing for Super Bowl XXXVI ever since the city was awarded the game on October 28, 1998, during the NFL's meetings in Kansas City, Missouri, beating out San Diego as host city.
-However, the September 11, 2001, terrorist attacks led the league to postpone its September 16 games and play them a week after the scheduled conclusion of the regular season.
+The September 11, 2001, terrorist attacks led the league to postpone its September 16 games and play them a week after the scheduled conclusion of the regular season.
 This caused the playoffs and Super Bowl to be delayed by one week.
 Rescheduling Super Bowl XXXVI from January 27 to February 3 proved extraordinarily difficult.
 In addition to rescheduling the game itself, all related events and activities had to be accommodated.
 This marked the first time in NFL history that the Super Bowl was played in February; all subsequent Super Bowls (excluding XXXVII in 2003) have been played in February.
 In turn, this and the games from XXXVIII (2004) to LV (2021) were to now be played on the first Sunday in February.
 The NFL expanded its season from 16 to 17 regular season games, and LVI (2022) became the first to be played on the second Sunday of the month.

 Historically, the NFL made allowance for an open weekend between the Conference Championship games and the Super Bowl.
-However, there wasn't one scheduled for 2001, due to the NFL's decision beginning in the 1999 season to move the opening week of games to the weekend after Labor Day.
+However, there was not one scheduled for 2001, due to the NFL's decision beginning in the 1999 season to move the opening week of games to the weekend after Labor Day.
 Because the date of the Super Bowl had been set through 2003, the bye week prior to the Super Bowl did not return until 2004.